-- It is neither a producing company nor the recipient of significant income from production or from some other business venture.
+- It is neither a producing (or committed to production) company nor the recipient of significant income from production or from some other business venture.

 - Exploration funding does not come largely from accumulated cash flow from previous production or from the investment income from such funds.

 - The exploration funds are not provided by a senior company that controls more than half the issued shares of the subsidiary company in question.

 - The principal way of raising exploration funds is the issue of treasury shares.

 - The company is not primarily an oil and gas producer, the exploration arm of a large company, or foreign based (the head office of the company or ultimate parent is not in Canada).

 The above criteria are essentially identical to those of Kalymon et al (1978, pp. 13-14) and Freyman (1978, Appendix A, p.
 2).